 Narrative, long-form non-fiction makes for some of the most engaging travel writing today, because it places a heavy emphasis on experience.
 Magazines, with their long production cycles, are the perfect place for developing rich travel content.
 But the demand for material of all kinds reaches into every nook and cranny of the travel writing world.
 That, in turn, has created the need for all manner of freelancers.
 From local experts who can dish on their city’s best restaurants to people who specialize in ski resorts, writers can now build their own followings that exist outside of traditional channels.
 Writers now can be brands.

 Despite this, the business of being a freelancer hasn’t gotten cushy.
 Publishers who buy content still struggle with ways to monetize it.
 Magazines are cutting back on issues.
 Meanwhile, newspapers are increasingly turning back to foreign correspondents for travel stories slipped between their news reports.

 Even so, our curiosity about the world remains too great, our need for a story ever unyielding.
 In that way, the future of travel writing is as certain as it ever was.
 There will always be another bend.

-Navigate travel writing earnings and expenses with the expert guidance of New York Times writer Tim Neville.
+Navigate travel writing earnings and expenses with the expert guidance of New York Times contributor Tim Neville.